christian-monch/dump-things-server/README.md

 The service currently supports the following backends for storing records:
 - `record_dir`: this backend stores records as YAML-files in a directory structure that is defined [here](https://concepts.datalad.org/dump-things-storage-v0/).
 It reads the backend configuration from a "record collection configuration file" as described [here](https://concepts.datalad.org/dump-things-storage-v0/).

 - `sqlite`: this backend stores records in a SQLite database.
-There is an individual database file, named `records.db`, for each curated area and incoming area.
+There is an individual database file, named `.sqlite-records.db`, for each curated area and incoming area.

 - `record_dir+stl`: here `stl` stands for "schema-type-layer".
   This backend stores records in the same format as `record_dir`, but adds special treatment for the `schema_type` attribute in records.